eenewbsauce/my-resume/README.md

 **RocketLoans (Quicken Loans), Detroit, MI**

-- Built out a highly scalable personal loan application hosted on AWS as a full-stack engineer
+- Built out a highly scalable personal loan application hosted on AWS as a full stack engineer
 - The app is capable of automated underwriting and employs the micro-services pattern
 - I was responsible for many domains including UI architecture, API development, and DevOps